 The goal, of course, is to trigger many responses and thus engage a large part of your target audience.
 The response rate is a relative measurement, 500 responses might be a home run for some businesses and an utter failure for others.
 The next metric, Reach takes this into consideration.

 A campaign’s Reach is the response rate measured against the size of the audience.
 An example would be a company promoting a new product to its Twitter followers; the reach would be the number of responses (let’s say 500) relative to the size of the audience (50,000 Twitter followers).
 The reach metric gives much-needed context to the response rate.
 Reach is also measured and compared by using a/b testing of different messaging strategies.

 Being able to quantitatively compare different messaging strategies or delivery methods (Twitter, Facebook, blogs, etc) is invaluable to understanding the relative effectiveness of campaigns which is of course critical to building successful social media campaigns.

 Amplification rate: Simply put, this is the rate at which your network shares your material with other networks.
 In everyday life, we experience the effects of amplification through viral videos such as Gangham Style, currently the all-time leader in social media amplification.
 The song’s music video which jumped from South Korean social and pop culture networks to social networks and pop culture networks around this world shows the exponential power of amplification.
 On a smaller scale, this metric is still important because it shows how the public feels about your brand.

 Return on investment: This classic measurement shows how well or poorly marketing money was spent on various social media efforts.
-ROI metric bring all of the pieces of the puzzle together,
+ROI metric brings all of the pieces of the puzzle together.